All Around the World (Lisa Stansfield song)

 "All Around the World" is a song by English singer, songwriter and actress Lisa Stansfield from her debut studio album, Affection (1989).
-It was released as the album's second single on 16 October 1989 by Arista Records.
+It was released as the album's second single in 1989 by Arista Records.
 It was written by Stansfield, Ian Devaney and Andy Morris, and produced by Devaney and Morris.

-The song received favorable reviews from music critics.
+The song received favorable reviews from music critics, and its music video was directed by Philip Richardson.
 Songwriters, Stansfield, Devaney and Morris, received the 1989 Ivor Novello Award for Best Song Musically and Lyrically.
 "All Around the World" was also nominated for the Grammy Award for Best Female Pop Vocal Performance at the 33rd Annual Grammy Awards.
 Additionally, Stansfield was nominated for the Grammy Award for Best New Artist.
-The song became the first of two UK number-one singles for Stansfield (the second being an appearance on George Michael and Queen's "Five Live" EP) and the first of eight top-ten hits she would achieve in that country.
+The song became the first of two UK number-one singles for Stansfield and the first of eight UK top-10 hits.

 In 2003, "All Around the World" was included on Biography: The Greatest Hits.
 In 2014, the remixes of "All Around the World" were included on the deluxe 2CD + DVD re-releases of Affection, Face Up and on the People Hold On ...
 The Remix Anthology compilation (also on The Collection 1989–2003).